← Back to blog

 May Breaker Trips When the First Real Heat Week Returns to North Georgia

-May is the month when calendars fill with end of school events, open windows get swapped for closed ones, and the air conditioner stops being a polite visitor and becomes a daily driver.
+May is the month when calendars fill with end-of-school events, open windows get swapped for closed ones, and the air conditioner stops being a polite visitor and becomes a daily driver.
 Breakers that behaved all winter can suddenly trip while someone preheats the oven, another person dries hair upstairs, and the condenser outside is doing honest work.
 The timing feels personal.
 Often it is simply math your panel has seen before, only now the stack happens at the same moment.

 Why May trips a different breaker than January